eloidieme/game-of-life/_sources/introduction.rst.txt

 2. Any live cell with two or three live neighbors stays alive; otherwise, it dies.

 In this program, the grid is finite in size.
 Therefore, a cell at the grid's edge has neighbors on the opposite edge, ensuring each cell has exactly 8 neighbors.
+This "edge wrapping" feature can be disabled at runtime with the -nw or --no-wrapping argument.